DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 17. Initialize servo angle to 0 degrees, then let servo rotate to the position of 90 degrees.
+* 16.Initialize servo angle to 0 degrees, then let servo rotate to the position of 90 degrees.

 ```blocks